The Easiest Way To Travel From Ireland To Spain With A Dog

 How much is the ferry from Ireland to Spain?

-International pet travel can be expensive, but traveling on the ferry can end up being a great value.
-When taking your pup with you to Northern Spain, you will be required to book one of the 13 dog-friendly cabins on the Connemara ship.
-There are no additional fees, as they are included in your cabin.
+International pet travel can be expensive, but traveling on the ferry can end up being great value.
+When taking your pup with you to Northern Spain, you will be required to book one of the dog-friendly cabins or one of their kennels.
+There are no additional fees when booking a dog-friendly cabin or kennel with Brittany Ferries to Spain, as it is already included in your cabin fee.

 Paws Friendly Tip - Make sure you book your pet-friendly cabin with plenty of notice, as they do sell out quickly.